 The particular design of each of the services in microservices architectures is to do one thing exceptionally well.
 As an alternative, SOAs can comprise small, specialized services as well as enterprise-wide services.

 SOAs simplify the development and troubleshooting process by leveraging the advantages of sharing an architecture.
 Ultimately, this also slows down SOAs, whose design is to maximize duplication and minimize sharing.

 Due to its nature, SOA enables the implementation of common data governance standards across all services by utilizing shared resources.
 The microservices lack consistency in data governance because of their independent nature.
 It can support greater collaboration among services as a result of providing increased flexibility.

 In addition, SOAs and microservices allocate storage resources differently.
-In SOA architecture, use single data store in order to store data for all services within a given application, while in microservice architecture, data storage is provided for services as they need it.
+SOA architecture, uses a single data store in order to store data for all services within a given application, while in a microservice architecture, data storage is provided for services as they need it.

 SOA architecture provides more flexibility and agility for some organizations, replacing the monolith.
 However, SOA services do not address the needs of individual companies who wish to build and utilize business processes specifically for their needs.
 As part of its microservices architecture, use DevOps to enhance an organization’s ability to migrate from SOA architecture.

 What are the benefits of different architectural styles?
 And how can you pick the one that will work best in your situation?
 In general, it depends on the size and diversity of your application environment.

 Automating business processes is possible with both SOAs and microservices.
 It tends to be service-oriented architectures (SOA) in larger, more diverse environments, which integrate heterogeneous applications and messaging protocols using an enterprise service bus (ESB).
 Web and mobile applications do not require such a robust communication layer and are easily developed using microservices technology.